Kmaina32/Ubuntu-Academy-/src/docs/B2B_STRATEGY.md

 ## 3. Core Features for Organizations

-The "Akili AI Academy for Business" portal will provide a dedicated dashboard for organization administrators with the following features:
+The "Akili A.I Academy for Business" portal will provide a dedicated dashboard for organization administrators with the following features:

 -   **User Management:**
     -   Invite employees to join the organization's portal via email.